yxgnahz/ASPDAC26-Event-RGB-ReID/README.md

 Following the official processing script, the RGB frames for each tracklet are stored under a folder hierarchy such as `data/mars/bbox_train/0001/C1/T0001/F001.jpg`.
 Create an additional `rgb` folder for every identity to hold the raw RGB images, resulting in paths like `data/mars/bbox_train/0001/rgb/C1/T0001/F001.jpg`.

 Convert the RGB frames to the event-image representation with [v2e](https://github.com/SensorsINI/v2e) using the default parameter settings.
-Save the converted frames in a sibling `event` directory that mirrors the RGB structure, for example `data/mars/bbox_train/0001/npy/C1/T0001/F001.npy`.
+Save the converted frames in a sibling `npy` directory that mirrors the RGB structure, for example `data/mars/bbox_train/0001/npy/C1/T0001/F001.npy`.

 The predefined training and testing splits are provided in `data/mars/train.json` and `data/mars/test.json`.